Menuka5/ProjectTwo/README.md

 Here you have to give the username and password of your database user.

-To deploy this project we need to build it first using maven. so go in side the
+To deploy this project we need to build it first using maven. so go inside the

 `cd $BASE_FOLDER/Menuka-Translator`

-then run maven to bulid the .war file.
+then run maven to build the .war file.

 `mvn clean install`

-you can see you .war file in created target folder.
+you can see your .war file in created target folder.

 ___